ehrlichandreas/tutorial-carreer-software-development/001-introduction-computer-science-software-development.md

 ## Types of Careers available within the field of software development

-There are many different types of careers available within the field of software development, and the type of career that an individual pursues will depend on their interests, skills, and experience.
+Many types of careers are available within the field of software development, and the type of career that an individual pursues will depend on their interests, skills, and experience.
 Some common careers in software development include:

 - **Software developer**: Software developers are responsible for designing, developing, testing, and maintaining software applications.
 They may work on a variety of projects, ranging from mobile apps and web applications to desktop software and operating systems.